Resources for Healthcare Providers

 Packet for Newly Diagnosed Patients – “Your Food Allergy Field Guide” brings together FARE’s best resources in one easy-to-use guide that will help equip patients with the knowledge needed to help them stay safe, avoid reactions, shop smartly and live well with food allergies.
 A free download of the guide is available here.
-If you are interested in ordering hard copies to provide to your newly diagnosed patients, please email Lynn Heun, Family Services Manager, at email@example.com.
+If you have questions about the guide, please email Lynn Heun, Family Services Manager, at email@example.com.

 How to Read a Label – Identify ingredients that must be avoided for allergies to milk, egg, wheat, peanut, tree nuts, soy and shellfish with the help of our How to Read a Label document.

 Brochures – In addition to "Your Food Allergy Field Guide," these brochures and resources can be helpful to provide to parents of children who have been diagnosed with food allergies.
 More materials are available on our Most Popular Resources page.